Who is a Jew?: Historical European definitions

 During the Middle Ages there was no need to ask the question "who is a Jew?", because the difference between the Jewish and the non-Jewish community was clear to both sides.
 For example, a person born to a Jewish family was Jewish, marriages between Jews and non-Jews were not allowed, and the only way to leave the Jewish identity was through not only leaving the religion, but also cutting all ties to the Jewish community, including family and friends.
 To Medieval Jews the most essential difference between them and others was not about faith but about the peoplehood, to which their religious community was tied into, and they called themselves "Israel".

 As the emancipation for Jews in Europe became relevant, the ideology of nationalism started rising and in parts of Western Europe religion became more clearly separated from ethnicity, the question of what kind of a group the Jews were - religious, cultural, racial, national or something else - became discussed more.
 Due to emancipation, Jews were expected to assimilate into European nations.
 Religious difference was tolerated better than ethnic, and Jews were now sometimes defined just as a religious group, e.g. Jews in Germany were defined as Germans who practice "Mosaic faith".
 Jews themselves were usually not happy with this definition.
 Yet, as seeking for equal civil rights and to prove that Jews can be a part of Western civilizations as well, some Central European Jews started highlighting their identity more as a religious group, with some rejecting ethnic definitions of Jewishness completely and some consciously getting rid of their "oriental" habits.
 Many Jews however, especially in Eastern Europe, criticized Western Jews for losing their Jewishness.
 Still, simultaneously, the concept of "Semitic race", which included the Jews, was coined.
 This also lead to pseudoscientific ideas of Jews being racially inferior to "Aryans".
 Later the Holocaust caused some more Jews to avoid attaching ethnic or racial elements to being Jewish.
-In the former Soviet Union, "Jewish" was a nationality by law, as with other nationalities such as Russians, Ukrainians, Georgians and others, and Soviet Jews themselves had a strong sense of ethnic Jewishness ("Yiddishkeit") which would have separated them from surrounding ethnic groups.
+In the Soviet Union, "Jewish" was a nationality by law, as with other nationalities such as Russians, Ukrainians, Georgians and others, and Soviet Jews themselves had a strong sense of ethnic Jewishness ("Yiddishkeit") which would have separated them from surrounding ethnic groups.
 There were certain restrictions on their civil liberties in the early years of the Soviet Union.